obsxrver/ComfyUI-Distributed/README.md

 5. Run the workflow!

 ### Parallel WAN Generation
 Generate multiple videos in the time it takes to generate one.
 Each worker uses a different seed.
+Works with any workflow that outputs images, including video frames.

 ![Clipboard Image (5)](https://github.com/user-attachments/assets/5382b845-833b-43b7-b238-a91c5579581a)